thor314/blog/content/private/hair.md

 ![](/photos/2024-05-12-hair.md/me-lisbon.jpeg)

 ## shots from pinterest
-And now, a bunch of pictures from the internet
+And now, a bunch of pictures from the internet.
+A thing I notice, many of the models on pinterest have either darker complexion, darker hair, or both, which really makes the colored hair stand out and pop.

+Some pictures go the opposite way: the model pulls off platinum blonde, gray, or white, and uses color as the highlight accent.
+These seem like they might not grow in as well, and might take a lot of maintenance, and the frequent bleachings could be bad for the hair.

+I have a much lighter hair color, and I think warmer colors and/or colors that contrast with my lighter shade of brown might generally look best.

 ### men with good medium length hair
 I want my hair to fall like this and not frizz up:
 ![](/photos/2024-05-12-hair.md/pinterest-blondy.jpeg)

 The model in this shot looks dumb, but he has good hair.
-I like how the green complements his natural color.
+I like how the green complements his natural color, which is darker.
 ![](/photos/2024-05-12-hair.md/pinterest-greenhair.jpeg)

-this guy makes pink work.
-Similar to above, I'm not sure how well it would work for me, but it looks great:
+This guy makes pink work.
+The lighter warmer color is doing a lot for this guy.
 ![](/photos/2024-05-12-hair.md/pinterest-pink-hair.jpeg)

-### long top short sides idea
+### Long top short sides idea
-I'd be curious to try either to grow my hair long again, or to cut the sides short like this and dye the top:
+I would consider cutting the sides short like this and dying the top, though I think I'm more likely to stick with my longer hair.

+This guy has a good warm color thing going on, to match his darker brown hair.
 ![](/photos/2024-05-12-hair.md/pinterest-light-pink-on-top-guy.jpeg)
+This short side looks like it would require a lot of effort to maintain, though not as much as the colored sides below.
+The mixed colors stand out against his darker hair.
 ![](/photos/2024-05-12-hair.md/pinterest-colorsguy.jpeg)

+I like this aesthetic a lot, but with his darker skin and hair color, I don't think it would come out well for me.
 ![](/photos/2024-05-12-hair.md/pinterest-longbraidblue.jpeg)

-Though I'd also be interested in what long top, died short looks like; I imagine it would take a lot more work to maintain though.
-This guy did it well:
+The dyed sides looks really pretty, but I don't think it would be easy to grow in.
+This guy pulls off platinum blonde and throws in the cool blue accent.
+This is really pretty, but not something I think I'm going for personally.
 ![](/photos/2024-05-12-hair.md/pinterest-side-blue-dye.jpeg)

+Cute concept, simple:
 ![](/photos/2024-05-12-hair.md/pinterest-sidedye.jpeg)

 ### the interesting
-With my complexion, I don't think I would look good with an orange, red, or pink.
+With my complexion, I think I want a warm color, but this guy shows how that can fall down.
 This guy has lovely hair, but the color doesn't suit him:
 ![](/photos/2024-05-12-hair.md/pinterestwierdored.jpeg)

 ### the bad
-I'm not sure exactly what I don't like about this guy's hair, but it looks crappy and cold to me:
+This guy's blue tone looks very cold.
+It's aesthetically there, but he also looks like a zombie from Game of Thrones.
 ![](/photos/2024-05-12-hair.md/pinterest-weirdoblue.jpeg)

 Anime character syndrome.
 I think I'd actually be interested to go a light shade sometime!
 I've seen some women with great white hair.
 But most of the platinum blond dyes I see for men look pretty weird: